7 min read Updated 18 May 2026

 Block access immediately

-Install gambling blocking software on all devices — phone, laptop, tablet.
-This creates a breathing space and breaks the autopilot.
-Give the PIN to someone you trust.
+Install gambling-blocking software on every device — phone, laptop, tablet.
+That creates the breathing space and breaks the autopilot.
+Hand the PIN to someone you trust.

 2